-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it needs to live.
-It mixes with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it needs to thrive.
+It mixes with these cells over 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets brought to the essential organs by the bloodstream.
+Carbon monoxide, instead of oxygen, then gets taken to the essential organs via the bloodstream.
 To put it simply, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

-Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much more quickly.
+Your body takes a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.